andreafabrizi/DNSProxy/README.md

 squid/polipo proxies). based on Location header, will force the same DNS server software to issue a GET on the remote domain, in order to preemptively populate HTTP caches in between.
 Not always useful, used to help in high-delay satellite browsing.
+* added the arduino-ethernet library with the new select() function (sorry for delay, was easy)
 * DNSP for HTTP/1 version freeze, development on H2 only (by now).

 #### Version 1.6 - March 2018: